bluebanquise/community/roles/high_availability/README.md

     value: 40
 ```

+You can also skip this part and do not set any properties, to keep distribution
+default values.

 ### Resources

+A resource is an event (a service running, a partition mounted, a virtual ip
+  created, etc.) shared between nodes.
+These resources can be instructed to
+run on a single node of the pool at a time, or to be running as clones on
+multiple nodes at the same time.

 Resources are to be defined under variable `high_availability_resources`.
 The role manage resources using groups, which acts as colocation constraint